Jones bolsters Heisman case; No. 1 Alabama beats LSU 55-17

 Alabama: Visits Arkansas to close out its regular season.

-LSU: Visits sixth-ranked Florida in a game rescheduled from Oct.
+LSU: Visits Florida in a game rescheduled from Oct.
 17 because of a COVID-19 outbreak affecting the Gators.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25